pjblase/flappy-bird-game/README.md

-# magic 8 ball
-this the magic 8 ball game
+this is the magic 8 ball game

 # This is where the code is going to be.
 # W.I.P